 An elementary child may choose to work with tone bars to compose music for a large part of the day, then record it in her diary.
 She may choose to follow it up with some mathematics or language work, or she may research history of a particular musical instrument.
 As this type of process suggests the knowledge is rather actively produced than passively accepted from the teaching source.

 There are no grades, or other forms of reward or punishment, subtle or overt.
 Assessment is by the teacher’s observation and record keeping.
 The test of whether or not the system is working lies in the accomplishment and behavior of the children, their happiness, maturity, kindness, and love of learning and appropriate level of work.

 At Lisbon Montessori School starting at age 9 the elementary students take a standardized annual assesment test.
 However, they will not be required to study especially for the test with the exception of being introduced to how the test works.

 There are no academic requirements for this age, but children are exposed to amazing amounts of knowledge and often learn to read, write and calculate beyond what is usually thought interesting to a child of this age.

-Education of character is considered equally with academic education, children learning to take care of themselves, their environment, each other – cooking, cleaning, building, gardening, moving gracefully, speaking politely, being considerate and helpful, doing social work in the community – all of these things are treated as equally important to the developing personality.
+Education of character is considered before academic education.
+Children learning to take care of themselves, their environment, each other – cooking, cleaning, gardening, moving gracefully, speaking politely, being considerate and helpful, doing social work in the community – all of these things are treated as equally important as academic knowledge to the developing personality.
 Dr. Montessori discovered that when the child’s adults take active interest and care about her character development and wellbeing her academic success is soon to follow.